fastapi/fastapi/docs/tutorial/security/intro.md

-There are many ways to handle security, authentication and autorization.
+There are many ways to handle security, authentication and authorization.

 And it normally is a complex and "difficult" topic.